pwr-Solaar/Solaar/docs/devices.md

 | M310             | 1.0   | yes     |       |                                 |
 | M315             |       | yes     |       |                                 |
 | MX 1100          | 1.0   | yes     | -     | smooth scrolling, side scrolling|

+[old]: M185 with P/N: 810-003496

+[new]: M185 with P/N: 810-005238

+[note]: Currently, smooth scrolling events does not processed in xfce and this setting useful only for disable smooth scrolling

 Mice (Mini):